Section 1 Chapter 01

 “Here, hold it!” she handed it to me.

 I still generally knew how to handle guns.
-I knew to always check the safety.
+I also knew to always check the safety.
 It was on.
 I knew never to put my finger on the trigger unless I intend to use it.

 “What do you think?”
 She was really excited to show this to me.